 Sheriff: Woman killed by ex during daughter's online class

-A Florida woman was fatally shot by her ex-boyfriend as her daughter started her first day of online school, authorities said.
-A Warfield Elementary School teacher told investigators she could hear some kind of domestic disturbance from her 10-year-old student's video chat Tuesday morning, Martin County Sheriff William Snyder said during a news conference.
+A Florida man stormed into a house and fatally shot his ex-girlfriend as her 10-year-old daughter took an online class, with the girl's teacher and other students hearing part of the commotion before the slaying, authorities said.
+The school year's first day of instruction had just begun when a Warfield Elementary School teacher heard some kind of domestic disturbance from the girl's video chat Tuesday morning, Martin County Sheriff William Snyder said during a news conference.

-The teacher said she muted the audio from that student but then saw the girl cover her ears before the screen went blank.
+The teacher muted the girl's audio but then saw the girl cover her ears before the screen went blank; investigators later said the computer had been struck by a bullet.
+Schools in Florida that have reopened are fully or partly doing online classes because of the coronavirus outbreak.
 Donald Williams, 27, has been charged with first-degree murder in the death of Maribel Rosado Morales, 32.
-Investigators said the shooting occurred at the woman's Indiantown home in front of her four children and their two cousins.
+Investigators said Williams shot the woman twice in the chest at her Indiantown home in front of her four children and their two cousins.

+“There was some type of argument.
+He went in and confronted her with something to do with a video,” Snyder said.
+“He says she actually started to smile at him, and he became enraged and shot her."
+An arrest report shows that one of the victim's sons tried to stab Williams with a kitchen knife after the shooting, but he fell during the attempt.
+The boy told detectives Williams pointed his gun at him, so he dropped the knife and raised his hands.
+The children in the house were not injured.

+Williams then fled on a bicycle and went to a nearby laundromat, officials said.
+He then boarded a commuter bus, but his erratic behaviour prompted the driver to leave the bus and call 911, Snyder said.
+Williams was arrested shortly after that.
+Martin County school officials said Wednesday the teacher and students who heard the commotion are meeting with counselors.

 - READ MORE ON: